 Understanding the Metrics

-Number of 990 filers with government grants refers to organizations reporting positive government grant revenue on Form 990, Part VIII, Line 1e in their 2021 electronically filed returns.
+Number of 990 filers with government grants refers to organizations reporting positive government grant revenue on Form 990, Part VIII, Line 1e in their 2021, 2022, or 2023 electronically filed returns.
 This measure is analyzed by geographic location, organizational size, and nonprofit subsector.

-Total government grants ($) is defined as the aggregate value reported on Form 990, Part VIII, Line 1e in 2021 electronically filed returns, categorized by geographic location, organizational size categories, and nonprofit subsector.
-Note that this measure understates total government funding, as it excludes other forms of public support such as government contracts, fees, vouchers, reimbursements, and other forms of revenue derived from services that are supported through government programs.
-Those types of government support, although substantial, are aggregated in other revenue categories and cannot be disaggregated.
+Total government grants ($) is defined as the aggregate value reported on Form 990, Part VIII, Line 1e in their 2021, 2022, or 2023 electronically filed returns, categorized by geographic location, organizational size categories, and nonprofit subsector.
+The IRS instructs nonprofits to enter "the total amount of contributions in the form of grants or similar payments" and specifies that nonprofits should include government payments that primarily and directly benefit the general public, as opposed to benefiting the governmental unit that issued the payment.
+Note that this measure understates total government funding, as it excludes some forms of public support, such as Medicare/Medicaid payments, that are aggregated in other revenue categories and cannot be disaggregated.

 Operating surplus with government grants is calculated as net income divided by total revenue, both in the current year.
 It is expressed as a percentage.
 Net income is the difference between total revenue (Form 990, Part I, Line 12 or Part VIII, Line 12, Column A) and total expenses (Form 990, Part I, Line 18 or Part IX, Line 25, Column A).
 This indicator is used as a measure of an organization's financial sustainability.
 Organizations reporting zero revenue or zero net income are assigned an operating surplus of zero.